-2.2.1 TEKU accepts students irrespective of creed, race, religious or political affiliation in accordance with the government policy.

-2.2.2 All applications for direct or equivalent entry schemes should be sent to Teofilo Kisanji University (TEKU) through online application system of TEKU or consult the TEKU help desks situated in the following places: Mbeya main campus and Dar es Salaam Centre.
+- 2.2.1 TEKU accepts students irrespective of creed, race, religious or political affiliation in accordance with the government policy. - 2.2.2 All applications for direct or equivalent entry schemes should be sent to Teofilo Kisanji University (TEKU) through online application system of TEKU or consult the TEKU help desks situated in Mbeya main campus .